timkurvers/valheim-macos/README.md

 ## Disclaimer

-The build has been tested in both single/multiplayer and seems to function adequately without any negative effects.
+The build has been tested in both single / multiplayer and seems to function adequately without any negative effects.

 That said, there is an inherent risk to using custom game builds.
 In particular, Valheim interfaces with Steam,